 MA in Religious Studies, McGill University

 Areas of Expertise

 Religious Studies: Eastern and Western Religions; Philosophy: East and West; Psychology: Freud, Jung, Transpersonal Psychology; History of Psychiatry and Psychology; Consciousness Studies; Contemporary Spirituality; Asian Studies: History and Culture; Yoga: Philosophy and Practice; Death and Dying

-As an itinerant academic I have taught in a number of universities and colleges and have given a variety of courses, seminars and workshops, most concerned with the spiritual traditions of the planet, and/or the depth psychological traditions, with an admixture of philosophy.
-My own orientation in my work as a teacher is to create the right balance between the textual, descriptive, and the experiential.
+As an itinerant academic I have taught in a number of universities and colleges and have given a variety of courses, seminars and workshops, most concerned with the spiritual traditions of the planet, Eastern and Western philosophy, the depth psychological traditions, and the history of psychiatry and psychology.
+My own orientation in my work as an advisor is to help students create the right balance between the textual, descriptive, and the experiential.
 I am also concerned with how the subjects we study relate to our own interiority and to the communities within which we live and work.
 Those of us who have been privileged with an academic formation have a responsibility to air questions about such matters with our students and colleagues.
 It also seems to me that the curriculum of Goddard reflects these same concerns.

 - Spiritualism and the Foundations of C.G.
 Jung's PsychologyState University of New York Press 1993